magento/devdocs/src/guides/v2.3/ext-best-practices/phpstorm/built-in-upgrade-compatibility-tool.md

 ---

 The built-in Upgrade Compatibility Tool aims to achieve the same issues coverage as original Adobe Commerce [Upgrade Compatibility Tool]({{site.baseurl}}/upgrade-compatibility-tool/introduction.html).
-There are types of inspections that are covered by this MVP version:
+There are three types of inspections that are covered by this MVP version:

 *  Deprecation (severity level: WARNING)
 *  Api coverage (severity level: ERROR)